Collin Sexton: Cleveland Cavaliers (2018–2022)

 On March 4, 2020, Sexton scored a season-high 41 points, alongside three rebounds and six assists, in a 106–112 loss to the Boston Celtics.
 He led the Cavaliers in points per game (20.8) during the 2019–20 season, and also joined LeBron James and Kyrie Irving as the only Cavaliers to average at least 20 points per game before turning 22 years old.
 Sexton scored at least 25 points in seven of his last eight games of the season, the longest such streak since James did so during his stint in Cleveland.

 On January 20, 2021, Sexton set a new career high of 42 points in a 147–135 double overtime win against the Brooklyn Nets.
 During the 2020–21 campaign, Sexton led the Cavaliers in scoring for a second straight year with a career-high 24.3 points per game, and also set a career high with 4.4 assists per game.

 Sexton and the Cavaliers failed to reach an agreement on a contract extension before the 2021–22 season started.
 On October 22, 2021, he scored a season-high 33 points, alongside four rebounds and two steals, in a 112–123 loss to the Charlotte Hornets.
 On November 7, Sexton exited a road game against the New York Knicks with a knee injury, which was later revealed to be a torn left meniscus.
 There was no timetable set for his return.
 On November 20, it was revealed that he had season-ending surgery.
 On June 28, 2022, the Cavaliers extended a qualifying offer to Sexton, making him a restricted free agent.

-Utah Jazz (2022–present)
+Utah Jazz (2022–2025)

 On September 3, 2022, Sexton was signed-and-traded, alongside Lauri Markkanen, Ochai Agbaji, three future first-round picks, and two future pick swaps, to the Utah Jazz in exchange for Donovan Mitchell.
 As part of the deal, Sexton agreed to a four-year, $72 million contract with the Jazz.
 Sexton made his debut for the Jazz on October 19, recording 20 points, 5 rebounds, and 2 assists while coming off the bench in a 123–102 win over the Denver Nuggets.

+Charlotte Hornets (2025–present)

+On June 29, 2025, Sexton was traded to the Charlotte Hornets, alongside a 2030 second-round pick in exchange for Jusuf Nurkić.

 National team career

-Sexton won a gold medal with the 2016 USA Men’s U17 World Championship Team, at the 2016 FIBA Under-17 World Championship in Zaragoza, Spain.
+Sexton won a gold medal with the 2016 USA Men's U17 World Championship Team, at the 2016 FIBA Under-17 World Championship in Zaragoza, Spain.
 He was named the MVP of the tournament.